outofcoffee/imposter/docs/templates.md

 Templating incurs a performance penalty, but is often faster than dynamically generating large objects using scripts, so is generally a better tradeoff when dynamic responses are required.

 Template files are cached in memory once read from disk, so they do not incur as high an I/O cost from storage on subsequent requests.

-Using JsonPath in placeholder templates is computationally expensive, as it requires parsing and querying of an item rather than just value substitution.

 ## Examples